matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 This way, if a client requests the same domain name again, the caching DNS server can return the IP address without having to query the authoritative DNS server again.
-It's important to note that DNS servers also have a role in providing security by making sure requests are coming from authorized sources and also by providing additional security features like DNSSEC which ensures that the response from the DNS server is authentic and not tampered.
+It's important to note that DNS servers also have a role in providing security by making sure requests are coming from authorized sources, and also by providing additional security features like DNSSEC which ensures that the response from the DNS server is authentic and not tampered.
 There are several Linux commands that can be used to troubleshoot DNS issues:
 a) 'nslookup': This command allows you to query DNS servers and retrieve information about a domain name.